EnviroDIY/ModularSensors/docs/Getting-Started/Getting-Started.md

 - [menu_a_la_carte](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/menu_a_la_carte)
   - This shows most of the functions of the library at once.
     It has code in it for every possible sensor and modem and for both AVR and SAMD boards.
 It is also over 1500 lines long.
 - [single_sensor](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/single_sensor)
   - This shows making use of the unified set of commands to print data from a MaxBotix ultrasonic range finder to the serial port.
     It also shows creating a calculated variable which is the water depth.
 - [simple_logging](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/simple_logging)
   - This shows how to log data a simple sample count and battery voltage to a SD card.
 - [logging_to_ThingSpeak](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_ThingSpeak)
   - This uses an ESP8266 to send data to ThingSpeak.
-It also includes a Meter Hydros 21 (formerly know as a Decagon CTD) and a Campbell OBS3+.
+    It also includes a Meter Hydros 21 (formerly known as a Decagon CTD) and a Campbell OBS3+.
 - [baro_rho_correction](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/baro_rho_correction)
   - This example demonstrates how to work with calculated variables and calculates water depth by correcting the total pressure measured by a Measurement Specialties MS5803 with the atmospheric pressure measured by a Bosch BME280 environmental sensor and the temperature measured by a Maxim DS18 temperature probe.
 - [double_logger](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/double_logger)